How Libraries Can Measure the Success of Community Health Programs

 Outcome Indicators

-Outcome indicators measure what changes for participants as a result of the program.
+Outcome indicators measure what changes for participants.

 Examples include: